FluentValidation/FluentValidation/docs/upgrading-to-9.md

 RuleFor(x => x.Surname).NotNull().WithLocalizedMessage(typeof(MyLocalizedMessages), "SurnameRequired");
 ```

 This syntax has been superceded by the callback syntax.
-To access the localized messages with a strongly-typed, you should now explicitly access the wrapper property inside a callback:
+To access the localized messages with a strongly-typed wrapper, you should now explicitly access the wrapper property inside a callback:

 ```csharp
 RuleFor(x => x.Surname).NotNull().WithMessage(x => MyLocalizedMessages.SurnameRequired);